Australia at the 2012 Summer Olympics

 Australia competed at the 2012 Summer Olympics in London, from 27 July to 12 August 2012.
 Australian athletes have competed in every Summer Olympic Games of the modern era.
 The Australian Olympic Committee sent a total of 410 athletes to the Games to compete in 23 sports.

-Australia left London with a total of 35 medals (8 gold, 15 silver, and 12 bronze), the lowest in Summer Olympics since 1992.
+Australia left London with a total of 35 medals (7 gold, 16 silver, and 12 bronze), the lowest in Summer Olympics since 1992.
 Ten of these medals were awarded to the athletes in swimming, including the gold from the women's freestyle relay team; six in cycling, five in rowing, and four in sailing.
 Nine Australian athletes won more than a single Olympic medal in London, while 11 of them managed to claim their Olympic titles for the first time.
 From the twenty-three sports played by the athletes, fourteen of them contained at least a single Olympic medal.
 With the absence of baseball and softball at the Olympics, Australia's team-based athletes proved successful in London, as the field hockey teams and the women's basketball team each won bronze medals.
 For the first time since 2000, Australia did not win an Olympic gold medal in rowing.

 Among the nation's medalists were sailor Malcolm Page, who successfully defended his Olympic title in the men's 470 class, and hurdler Sally Pearson, who became the first Australian female athlete to win gold in athletics after 12 years.
 Anna Meares, who won gold and bronze in London, became one of the most successful track cyclists in history, with a total of five Olympic medals.
 Meanwhile, Leisel Jones, who competed at her fourth Olympics, emerged as the greatest Australian female swimmer in history, with a total of nine Olympic medals, including one from London.

+On 17 June 2016, the eighth gold medalist was awarded to Jared Tallent in the 50 kilometres walk, after the disqualification of Russian Sergey Kirdyapkin due to doping.